Contact Us Today (424) 372-3112

 Legal Defenses for Theft by False Pretenses

 Lack of intent to deceive: As stated above, the primary element of the crime the prosecutor must be able to prove is that you intentionally deceived someone to gain their property.
-In some cases, this could prove difficult to actually prove.
+In some cases, this could prove not easy actually to prove.
 Perhaps we could make a valid argument you reasonably believed what you were telling them was true.
 In other words, you never had an intent to deceive them.
 The prosecutor has the burden of proof beyond any reasonable doubt.

-Lack of reliance: As discussed above, the prosecutor has to also prove the victim relied on your information to give you their property.
+Lack of reliance: As discussed above, the prosecutor also has to prove the victim relied on your information to give you their property.
 This element of the crime can also be difficult to prove in some cases because it involves the issue of motive.
-Perhaps we could make a reasonable argument the alleged victim didn't rely on your information that lead them to their decision to give you their property.
+Perhaps we could make a reasonable argument the alleged victim didn't rely on your information, which led them to their decision to give you their property.

-If you are in a situation where you have been accused of misdemeanor of felony charges of theft by false pretenses in violation of California Penal Code Section 532, you should consult with our skilled criminal defense attorneys to review the specific details.
+Suppose you are in a situation where you have been accused of misdemeanor or felony charges of theft by false pretenses in violation of California Penal Code Section 532.
+In that case, you should consult with our skilled criminal defense attorneys to review the specific details.

-Don't make any statements to police as you might incriminate yourself.
-We need to closely review all the information to plan an effective defense strategy to obtain the best possible outcome.
-Over our decades of practice in criminal law, we have a record of success in all theft related cases.
+Don't make any statements to the police, as you might incriminate yourself.
+We need to review all the information closely to plan an effective defense strategy and obtain the best possible outcome.
+Over our decades of practice in criminal law, we have a record of success in all theft-related cases.

 About the Author